Startups & Business News

 Contributor

-Jackie Casanova is a technology leader, author, and certified mindful meditation practitioner with over 20 years of experience across project management, process improvement, business analysis, and quality assurance, working within complex, fast-changing organizational environments.
+Jackie Casanova is a technology leader, author, and certified mindfulness meditation practitioner with over 20 years of experience across project management, process improvement, business analysis, and quality assurance, working within complex, fast-changing organizational environments.
 Her career has evolved alongside technology itself, from the Y2K and dot-com era, through the rise of APIs and platform-driven systems, and now into the age of AI.

 Discover the companies and startups shaping tomorrow — explore the future of technology today.